manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 aaa << bbb << ccc
 ```

-Strict order operator (aka operator "before") will match the document only if its argument keywords occur in the document exactly in the query order.
-For instance, `black << cat` query (without quotes) will match the document "black and white cat" but not the "that cat was black" document.
-Order operator has the lowest priority.
-It can be applied both to just keywords and more complex expressions, ie. this is a valid query:
+The strict order operator (also known as the "before" operator) matches a document only if its argument keywords appear in the document precisely in the order specified in the query.
+For example, the query `black << cat` will match the document "black and white cat" but not the document "that cat was black".
+The order operator has the lowest priority.
+It can be applied to both individual keywords and more complex expressions.
+For instance, this is a valid query:

 ```sql
 (bag of words) << "exact phrase" << red|green|blue